ChrisWrenDev/Chatter/README.md

-# Squad
+# Shift
-Social Messaging for Sports Teams
+Social Messaging for Espionage